Litv1n/text_editor/README.md

-# text-editor
+# text-editor on Python
-A text editor based on the tkinter library, made by me in programming courses.
+A Python text editor based on the tkinter library, made by me in programming courses.
 To run write the command python Main.py.
 Can create, save as, save, and open files.
 Class : Text_editor.